yoeripasmans/datadivision/readme.md

   });
 ```

-7. Downloaded the Eredivisie most assist dataset from ['voetbal.com']((http://www.voetbal.com/assists/ned-eredivisie-2017-2018/))
+10. Downloaded the Eredivisie most assist dataset from ['voetbal.com']((http://www.voetbal.com/assists/ned-eredivisie-2017-2018/))

-6. Made 2 separate functions to call the different data which consist topscorers and most assist per year.
-The topscorer data gets called on init, the assist data when the user clicks on the update button.
+11. Made 2 separate functions to call the different data which consist topscorers and most assist per year.
+The topscorer data gets called on init, the assist data when the user clicks on the show assist button.
 Therefore I used another dataset to load in the most assist data in the assistData function.

 ```javascript
 function topscorerData() {